Home Planet Books publishes climate crisis handbooks for kids.

 Not long after the 2016 US presidential election, Randi founded Kids of the United States (KOTUS), a postcard-writing initiative to empower kids to write and send postcards to people in power.
 Recently, KOTUS sent more than 400 postcards to Donald J. Trump asking him not to gut the Endangered Species Act.
 This call to action was promoted by the local Sierra Club.

 Randi has not yet saved the world, and that is a real thorn in her side.
-Home Planet Books is her most recent initative to rectify this.
+Home Planet Books is her most recent initiative aimed at rectifying this unfortunate situation.

 You can find an altogether drier account of Randi's bona fides here.